mail3protocol/mail3-me-button/README.md

 [Live demo](https://stackblitz.com/edit/js-s517fy?file=index.html)

-After adding the `mail-me-button` script, you can use it like an HTMl element.
+After adding the `mail-me-button` script, you can use it like an HTML element.

 ```html
 <!DOCTYPE html>